Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 3. Less Training Requirements

-To add to that, since most agencies deploy their most skilled and talented staff, you will not need to provide any training.
-This way, the selected developers can almost immediately kickstart your project’s development.
+Additionally, since most agencies deploy their most skilled and talented staff, you will not need to provide any training.
+The selected developers can immediately kickstart your project’s development.

 Cons